Sober Story: Wendy

 Mrs D: How hard was it getting used to socialising sober?

-Wendy: Really hard, and even after 3 years, it still can be.
-It depends on the situation.
+Wendy: It depends on the situation.
 In a big party, I have no problem, but it’s still the small parties that make me anxious.
 Most of the time, going out to dinner is not a problem, as hubs and I focus on food, and fun, and holding hands.

 Mrs D: Awww, he sounds like a keeper.
 Was there anything surprising that you learned about yourself when you stopped drinking?